-Glaucoma: Cyclo G6 Laser System.
-The Cyclo G6® is an infrared (810nm) laser designed to treat patients diagnosed with a range of glaucoma disease states.
-The Cyclo G6 system is sold with a family of probes that are disposable, including our patented MicroPulse P3 Probe that utilizes our MicroPulse technology, our G-Probe and our G-Probe Illuminate.
+Glaucoma: Cyclo G6® Laser.
+The Cyclo G6 Laser is an infrared (810nm) laser designed to treat patients diagnosed with a range of glaucoma disease states.
+The Cyclo G6 Laser is sold with a family of probes that are disposable, including our patented MicroPulse P3® Probe that utilizes our MicroPulse technology, our G-Probe® and our G-Probe Illuminate®.

 Medical retina: IQ laser systems.
-Our IQ laser systems offer our MicroPulse technology but also have CW capabilities.
-Our IQ 577[®] delivers visible yellow (577nm) laser light and our IQ 532[®] delivers visible green (532nm) laser light.
-Our IQ laser systems are typically used with our TxCell[®] Scanning Laser Delivery System and our Slit Lamp Adapters when used to treat DME with MicroPulse.
+Our IQ laser systems offer our MicroPulse technology but also have Continuous wave ("CW") capabilities.
+Our IQ 577® Laser delivers visible yellow (577nm) laser light and our IQ 532® Laser delivers visible green (532nm) laser light.
+Our IQ laser systems are typically used with our TxCell® Scanning Laser Delivery System and our Slit Lamp Adapters when used to treat DME with MicroPulse.
+PASCAL Synthesis Photocoagulator.
+Our PASCAL Synthesis Photocoagulator (532nm, 577nm and 577/636nm) intended for diagnosis and treatment of ocular pathology in both the posterior and anterior segments.
+Intended for use in the posterior segment to perform retinal photocoagulation, panretinal photocoagulation, focal photocoagulation for vascular and structural abnormalities of the retina and choroid.